 Cardiawave is treating patients with aortic stenosis that have calcifications on their aortic valves.
 The initial use is for patients with severe, symptomatic aortic stenosis patients.
 This study is believed to be the first in human treatment.

 The primary option for treatment of calcification of the heart valves is surgery.

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications – such as surgical wound healing or infection – at a lower cost.
 Focused ultrasound treatment improves both the calcification and the flexibility of the patient’s valve, and there are no issues related to the mechanical replacements or requirements for anticoagulants.

-A pivotal clinical trial in Europe is organizing for aortic valve calcifications causing severe aortic stenosis.
+A pivotal clinical trial in Europe is now recruiting patients with aortic valve calcifications causing aortic stenosis.

-A clinical trial in Serbia is treating patients with severe aortic stenosis.
+A clinical trial in Serbia treating patients with severe aortic stenosis has been completed.

 Regulatory Approval and Reimbursement

 Focused ultrasound treatment for heart valve calcifications is not yet approved by regulatory bodies or covered by medical insurance companies.